Tomasand1/Serotonin_FSCV_Classification/README.md

 ## Installation

-To run the application, navigate to the `/src` folder.

-To create an environment and install the dependencies required for the project, use:
+To create an environment and install the dependencies required for the project, navigate to base folder and use:

 ```bash
 make create_environment